 For most people, cable and the internet would be way down the list.
 However, if you telecommute, you may want to move your internet service a little higher on the list.

 Paying off credit card debt is usually dead last.
 You need money to live now.
 You don’t know how long this will last.
 So don’t throw money away for debt incurred in the past during this emergency budgeting time.
 You can always deal with the credit cards later.
 Remember, this is crisis budgeting – not normal budgeting.

-Also remember, we offer a free consultation to anyone affected by the government shutdown.
+Also remember, we offer a consultation to anyone affected by the government shutdown.
 We can go over your personal finances and work through some good options.

 Nobody knows if a government shutdown will last a few days, a few weeks, or longer.
 Nobody knows if federal employees will be paid for the time they were off due to the shutdown.
 You should hope for the best, but prepare for the worst.
 Take action now, and make a plan that gets you through the next 30-60 days.
 Then keep your fingers crossed and hope this shutdown ends soon!

 Want to know more?
 Discover what you need to know about bankruptcy in Maryland.
 Click here to see our Free Legal Consumer Guide to Maryland bankruptcy cases and get answers to your questions today.
 Know your options.
 Be informed.
 Protect yourself.

 Need a bankruptcy lawyer?
 Please contact us for a consultation today if you need a Maryland bankruptcy lawyer for your bankruptcy case.